H7O/DB2RestAPI/README.md

     </protected_hello_world>
 ```

+The `api_keys_collections` tag accepts a comma-separated list of collection names.
+Any API key from any of the specified collections will be accepted.

-Callers of your API will have to send the API key in the `x-api-key` http header.
+Callers of your API must send the API key in the `x-api-key` http header.

-> **Note**:
+#### Benefits of API key collections

+✅ **Centralized management** - Define keys once, use them across multiple endpoints
+✅ **Flexible grouping** - Organize keys by vendor, client type, or any logical grouping
+✅ **Easy rotation** - Update keys in one place without modifying individual endpoints
+✅ **Automatic reload** - Changes to `api_keys.xml` are detected and applied automatically

-- If you don't specify the `api_keys` tag in your API node, the query will be publically accessible unless you define global api keys in `/config/global_api_keys.xml` file.
+> **Note**: If you don't specify the `api_keys_collections` tag in your API node, the endpoint will be publicly accessible.
-- Local API keys take precedence over global API keys if both (global and local) are defined.